 - You’ll earn the national living wage during the internship and we’ll pay your accommodation and travel expenses.

-- If you live further than 1.5 hours travel time from our London office or your school we’ll put you up in student residences, serviced apartments or a hotel nearby.
+- If you live further than 1.5 hours travel time from our training venue or your school we’ll put you up in student residences, serviced apartments or a hotel nearby.

 - We pay the fee and register your details for a DBS certificate.
 This is to check if you have a criminal record.
 If you’ve spent more than six months abroad you’ll also need an international DBS certificate which you can get through the same provider.